alexyingchen/accessguide/content/programmers.md

 Source: [a11y Style Guide](https://a11y-style-guide.com/style-guide/section-forms.html#kssref-forms-search)

 ### P18.
 Use text instead of images of text
-> Where was the title?
-Oh, it's actually an image, that's annoying.
+> There was a 50% off banner?
+Oh it's an image, my screen reader can't read that.

-Convey information through text instead of images of text, except for when the user can visually customize the image or when a particular presentation is essential, like a logotype.
+Convey information through text in markup instead of images of text so that screen reader users can access it.

 **Disabilities**: visual
 **WCAG number + conformance**: 1.4.5 AA, 1.4.9 AAA